ZIGGYDTV/Exile-Guild-Manager/js/to do.md

 TIPS FORM CHAT

+CURSOR is another option like copilot but better

 f u want to "auto indent" u can ctrl shift P and search for format, u can use a extension called prettier. and later on u can also auto format on save